aws-samples/amazon-chime-media-capture-pipeline-demo/README.md

 ## Cleanup

 To clean up this demo: `cdk destroy`.
-Additionally, the ffmpeg layer that was created will need to be removed.
 The S3 bucket that is created will be emptied and destroyed as part of this destroy so if you wish to keep the media files, they should be moved.